walkero-gr/phpunit4docker/README.md

 [![Build Status](https://drone-gh.intercube.gr/api/badges/walkero-gr/phpunit4docker/status.svg)](https://drone-gh.intercube.gr/walkero-gr/phpunit4docker)

 # phpunit4docker
-**phpunit4docker** is a banch of stand alone docker containers, based on the principle of single logical services per container.
-These containers can be used from IDEs, like Visual Studio Code and PHPStorm, giving you the ability to experiment with different versions and not rely on the PHPUnit version that exists under vendors folder inside your project.
+**phpunit4docker** is a bunch of stand-alone Docker containers, based on the principle of single logical services per container.
+These containers can be used from IDEs, like Visual Studio Code and PHPStorm, giving you the ability to experiment with different versions and not rely on the PHPUnit version that exists under the **.vendors** folder inside your project.

-All the docker images are based on Alpine Linux and have really small footprint, requiring less than 45MB of space.
+All the docker images are based on Alpine Linux and have a really small footprint, requiring less than 45MB of space.

 ### Features
 - These containers stay alive all the time, as soon as you run them
-- Easy usable with docker compose and multiple project installations
+- Easy usable with docker-compose and multiple project installations
 - Are based on the principle of single logical services per container
 - Cover different versions of PHP and PHPUnit
 - Build from official PHP docker images